 The interdisciplinary implementation science framework includes systems analysis and improvement techniques; innovative designs to measure impact; economic analysis; and policy research to inform the formulation, implementation, and scale-up of improved delivery approaches.
 Dissertation projects will involve the development, implementation, and evaluation of approaches to improve the capacity of health systems to deliver evidence-based interventions of importance in global health.
 Because of the applied nature of this area of emphasis, it is expected that implementation science doctoral projects will involve primary data collection.
 Topics within implementation science doctoral research use scientific methods to design, implement, and evaluate solutions to real-world health problems in global health.

 University of California San Francisco

-Certificate Program in Implementation and Dissemination Science
+Certificate Program in Implementation Science: Translating Evidence into Practice, Policy and Theory

 This one-year, part-time program offers a series of courses focused on applied methods of implementation, particularly as they relate to developing more effective interventions to translate specific evidence-based findings into everyday practice.
 The program is designed for people from a broad range of professional settings who are currently engaged in the development, implementation, and evaluation of programs to promote and improve health and health care quality, including clinical and public health researchers, quality improvement officers, community-based clinic staff, public health and public policy practitioners, and clinicians.